zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 # Prediction with FHE

 Concrete ML has APIs that make it easy, during model development and testing, to perform encryption, execution in FHE, and decryption in a single step.
-There is the option to execute the individual steps separately, however, for more control.
-The APIs to accomplish this are different for:
+For more control, these individual steps can be executed separately.
+The APIs used to accomplish this are different for:

 - [Built-in models](#built-in-models)
 - [Custom models](#custom-models)

 ## Built-in models

 The following example shows how to create a synthetic data-set and how to use it to train a LogisticRegression model from Concrete ML.
-Next, the dedicated functions for encryption, inference and decryption are discussed.
+Next, we will discuss the dedicated functions for encryption, inference, and decryption.

 ```python
 from sklearn.datasets import make_classification